Who do we advise?

 How a consultation with us works

-Our counseling services are aimed at employees, employers, self-employed individuals, and students in the culture and media industry – both on and off stage.
+Our counseling services are aimed at employees, employers and self-employed individuals, in the culture and media industry – both on and off stage.
 And this is how we proceed:

 Limits of counselling